elefevre/fast-tests-fast-builds/README.md

 * avoid GUI-based test tools
 * avoid integration test frameworks such as Fitnesse and Cucumber
 * test HTML pages, AJAX calls instead of testing via the interface
-* Jetty
-* be on the look out for new, faster frameworks
 * be a constant gardener
 * do not test everything
 * upgrade your system